 If you shop…shop around.
 Many people make their European holiday one long shopping spree.
 This suits your guide and the local tourist industry just fine.
 Guides are quick to say, "If you haven't bought a Rolex, you haven't really been to Switzerland," or, "You can't say you've experienced Florence if you haven't bargained for and bought a leather coat."

 Don't necessarily reject your guide's shopping tips; just keep in mind that the prices you see often include a 10–20 percent kickback.
 Do some comparison shopping, and don't let anyone rush you.
 Never swallow the line, "This is a special price available only to your tour, but you must buy now."

-Seek out your own experiences and connect with people.
-The locals most tour groups encounter are hardened businesspeople who put up with tourists because they have to — it’s their livelihood.
-Going through Tuscany in a flock of 50 Americans following the tour guide’s umbrella, you’ll meet all the wrong Italians.
+Seek out unjaded locals.
+The locals most tour groups encounter are hardened businesspeople who put up with tourists because they have to — it's their livelihood.
+Spending a "Bavarian evening" with 40 Americans at the most touristy beer hall in Munich, you'll meet all the wrong Germans.
+But if you make it a quest to find your own beer hall, it won't be long before you're clinking mugs with friendly locals.
 Break away.
 One summer night in Regensburg, Germany, I skipped out.
-While my tour was still piling off the bus, I enjoyed a beer — while overlooking the Danube and under shooting stars — with the great-great-great-grandson of the astronomer Johannes Kepler.
+While my tour was still piling off the bus, I enjoyed a beer — while overlooking the Danube, and under shooting stars — with the great-great-great-grandson of the astronomer Johannes Kepler.